iterative/dvc.org/static/docs/tutorial/sharing-data.md

 > Using your shared cache a colleague can reuse ML model that were trained in your machine.

-First you need to modify cloud settings in DVC config file.
+First, you need to modify the cloud settings in the DVC config file.
 This can be done
 programmatically:

 ```dvc